Skip to content

 Why do teens like vaping so much?

 It seems… safe, perhaps?.
 Similar to the way cigarettes were marketed as safe products a decade ago, e-cigarettes are marketed in a way that makes teenagers believe they are safer than traditional cigarette smoking.
 Vapes look like colourful lollies.
-They are inconspicuous – are often packaged to look like USB sticks or pens, and are small and light.
-They are not regulated in the same way as cigarettes and so may have graphic images plastered all over them.
+They are inconspicuous, often packaged to look like USB sticks or pens, and are small and light.
+They are not regulated like cigarettes so they may have graphic images plastered all over them.
 As they are hard to recognise, teenagers can vape more easily in schools because there is no lingering smell of smoke to give them away.

 The myriad flavours are also a major attraction.
 The bitter taste of cigarettes is out, and hundreds of different flavours are in.
-Typical flavours like watermelon and mint, or exotic ones like papaya banana and maple waffles are readily available.
+Typical flavours like watermelon and mint or exotic ones like papaya banana and maple waffles are readily available.
 In the United States, the sales of disposable e-cigarettes with “kid-appealing flavours” have increased by almost 200% since February 2020.
 They can be purchased in cigarette stores and online.
-Each disposable vape stick has a set number of puffs, ranging from 500 to 5000 before they have to be thrown away but there is also reusable vape sticks that can be refilled and re-used indefinitely.
+Each disposable vape stick has a set number of puffs, ranging from 500 to 5000 before they have to be thrown away, but reusable vape sticks can be refilled and re-used indefinitely.

 Savvy marketing has also played a role promoting e-cigarettes.
 In Europe, vape sticks are advertised as a clean, harmless fruit-flavoured product.
 They are advertised on television, magazines, radio, and social media, often with celebrity endorsement.
 Popular culture has glamorized vaping with competitions encouraging young people to vape and produce the biggest “cloud” or to perform vape tricks for YouTube.